sameh-elisha/steering-wheel-opencv-mediapipe/README.md

 OpenCV (Open Source Computer Vision Library) is a library of programming functions mainly aimed at real-time computer vision.
 Originally developed by Intel, it was later supported by Willow Garage then Itseez.
 The library is cross-platform and free for use under the open-source BSD license.

-Pygame is a cross-platform set of Python modules designed for writing video games.
-It includes computer graphics and sound libraries designed to be used with the Python programming language.
+MediaPipe offers open source cross-platform, customizable ML solutions for live and streaming media.

 # How it works
-Here we can control moves car game when yellow color come to; right box (press key 'd') left box (press key 'a') left hand when thumb finger open (press key 'w') right hand when thumb finger open (press key 's')
+Here we can control moves car game when yellow color come to;
+- right box (press key 'd')
+- left box (press key 'a')
+- left hand when thumb finger open (press key 'w')
+- right hand when thumb finger open (press key 's')

 ![first](https://user-images.githubusercontent.com/67038060/151957653-883be6f0-4d35-48a8-b683-3c8e635cb2d6.png)